-Rawalpindi Board Improvement Rules 2020: Board Of Intermediate & Secondary Education Rawalpindi (BISERWP) Improvement Rules 2020.
-Check new rules for Private and Regular students to improve division/grade/marks for the annual and supplementary examination.
+Rawalpindi Board Improvement Rules 2022: Board Of Intermediate & Secondary Education Rawalpindi (BISERWP) Improvement Rules 2022.
+Check new rules for Private and Regular students to improve division/grade/marks for the annual and supplementary examinations.

 Improvement Rules for SSC (9th Class and 10th Class)

-- If you did not appear in the examination under any circumstances then you must send your admission Forms and to improve your Grades.
+- If you did not appear in the examination under any circumstances, you must send your admission Forms to improve your Grades.
 After that, you will be able to appear in the next exam.

-If you would like to improve Grades or Marks, then you have only one chance.
+If you would like to improve your Grades or Marks, you have only one chance.
 Students may appear in the examination within two years after passing the Part-II exam.
-It’s up to the students, either he wishes to take the Part-I exam or Part-II exam or together (Part-I & Part-II) exam to improve his grade or marks.
+It’s up to the student whether he wishes to take the Part-I exam, Part-II exam, or together (Part-I & Part-II) exam to improve his grade or marks.

-If your marks were not improved then old marks will remain the same.
+If your marks are not improved, the old ones will remain the same.
 Moreover, such candidates will neither deserve any Grace marks nor scholarship.
-How candidates will be allowed any charge in opted Part before issuance of Roll No. After the issuance of Roll No Slip, he will have to take the exam. of the part that he had mentioned in his Admission form.
+How candidates will be allowed any charge in opted Part before issuing Roll No. After the issuance of Roll No Slip, he will have to take the exam. of the part that he had mentioned in his Admission form.

-- If a candidate applies for Improvement by sending admission form and he or she cannot appear in the exam due to any reason then his chance will remain intact to improve his marks.
-Any candidate who foregoes his Part-I result can appear in the composite exam of Part-I and Part-II but such candidate will not be eligible to improve his result after passing that exam.
+- If a candidate applies for Improvement by sending an admission form and he or she cannot appear in the exam for any reason, then his chance will remain intact to improve his marks.
+Any candidate who foregoes his Part-I result can appear in the composite exam of Part-I and Part-II.
+Still, such a candidate will not be eligible to improve his result after passing that exam.

 Improvement Rules for HSSC (1st Year & 2nd Year)

-Rawalpindi Board Part-wise examination to be held at the end of class 11th will be called Intermediate Part-I and examination held at the end of 12th class will be called Intermediate Part-II examination.
+Rawalpindi Board Part-wise examination to be held at the end of class 11th will be called Intermediate Part-I, and the examination held at the end of 12th class will be called Intermediate Part-II examination.

 - No candidate can appear in the supplementary examination as a fresh candidate.
 However, this condition will not apply to candidates appearing to improve marks or in additional subjects, provided they are otherwise eligible.